PIMCO GIS Global Investment Grade Credit ESG Fund

 Process:

-Taking a step beyond this: while material environmental, social, and governance considerations are incorporated into PIMCO’s broad investment processes, for those clients that want greater ESG orientation in their portfolio, our ESG mandates build on our top-down and bottom-up processes and further utilize the three building blocks of PIMCO’s ESG process – exclusions, evaluations, and engagement:
+While material environmental, social, and governance considerations are incorporated into PIMCO’s broad investment processes, for those clients that want greater ESG orientation in their portfolio, our mandates that follow sustainability strategies and guidelines further utilize three building blocks of PIMCO’s ESG process – exclusions, evaluations, and engagement:

-- Exclude: In the case of PIMCO sponsored funds with ESG objectives, we exclude issuers determined by PIMCO to be fundamentally misaligned with sustainability principles, including issuers focused on tobacco manufacturing, the production of controversial weapons, pornographic material and the production or distribution of coal.
-These core exclusions are supplemented by sovereign exclusions and a dynamic list of issuers excluded, for example, due to business practices determined in PIMCO’s judgment to be misaligned with relevant ESG investment guidelines and restrictions and/or a failure to demonstrate a willingness to improve practices or unresponsiveness to PIMCO’s active engagement efforts.
+• Exclude: PIMCO’s separately managed portfolios that follow sustainability strategies and guidelines typically start with client-driven exclusions list.
+In the case of PIMCO sponsored funds that follow sustainability strategies and guidelines, we exclude issuers determined by PIMCO to be fundamentally misaligned with sustainability practices, including issuers focused on tobacco manufacturing, the production of controversial weapons, pornographic material and the production or distribution of coal.
+These core exclusions are supplemented by sovereign exclusions and a dynamic list of issuers excluded, for example, due to business practices determined in PIMCO’s judgment to be misaligned with relevant sustainable investment guidelines and restrictions and/or a failure to demonstrate a willingness to improve practices or unresponsiveness to PIMCO’s active engagement efforts.
 Issuers that do not meet relevant investment guidelines and restrictions are coded into our in-house compliance system, and portfolio managers, account managers, and our compliance teams closely monitor accounts to ensure compliance with applicable requirements.

-- Evaluate: As well as seeking to exclude issuers lagging on ESG/sustainability progress, PIMCO portfolios with ESG objectives emphasize issuers with leading ESG practices in portfolio construction.
+• Evaluate: As well as seeking to exclude issuers lagging on ESG/sustainability progress, PIMCO portfolios that follow sustainability strategies and guidelines emphasize issuers with leading ESG practices or those who are progressing toward their ESG objectives in portfolio construction.
 These are identified through a proprietary ESG scoring system, which considers how an issuer currently fares relative to its peers in the industry, and the issuer’s ESG momentum.
-The result of this is that issuers already incorporating sound ESG practices are more likely to be candidates for our portfolios with ESG objectives.
+The result of this is that issuers already incorporating sound ESG practices are more likely to be candidates for our portfolios that follow sustainability strategies and guidelines.

-- Engage: Our final building block is constructive and collaborative engagement with issuers to influence ESG practices over time.
-We believe that allocating capital toward issuers willing to improve the sustainability of their business practices can generate a greater impact than simply excluding issuers with poor ESG metrics and favoring those with strong metrics.
-As such, PIMCO portfolios with ESG objectives seek to overweight issuers that demonstrate a clear willingness to move toward better ESG-related practices, consistent with meeting the SDGs.
+• Engage: Our final building block is constructive and collaborative engagement with issuers to influence ESG practices over time.
+We believe that allocating capital toward issuers willing to improve the sustainability of their business practices has the potential to benefit a strategy’s investment outcomes rather than simply excluding issuers with poor sustainability metrics and favoring those with strong metrics.
+As such, PIMCO portfolios that follow sustainability strategies and guidelines seek to overweight issuers that demonstrate a clear willingness to move toward better ESG-related practices, consistent with meeting the SDGs.

 ESG Exclusions